-In today’s modern adoptions, children are told their adoption stories and about their birth parents from the beginning.
+With today’s modern adoptions, adoptive parents tell children their adoption stories and about their birth parents from the beginning.
+Open adoptions are “the new norm,” as 95% of adoptions are open in some way.
 From the moment the parents you selected bring your baby home, they’re encouraged to speak positively of their adoption story and of you.

-Since adoption is seen as a part of their family’s story, it will always be a normal part of their lives.
+Since the adoptive parents see adoption as a part of their family’s story, it will always be a normal part of your child’s life.
 That means your child will always know about their adoption, so it won’t shock or surprise them.

 You might have fears, like, “Will my child hate me for placing them for adoption?” and “Will they understand why I chose adoption?”
 These are all normal concerns.
 Since you love your baby unconditionally, you want to make sure that they will know that and feel comfortable with their adoption and with you.
-In this video, you’ll hear from Alexa, who was placed for adoption at birth:
+In this video, you’ll hear from Alexa, whose biological parents placed her for adoption at birth:

 Lifetime Adoption has helped thousands of birth parents make an adoption plan through our agency, most through open adoptions.
 We understand how important it is for children to grow up knowing how amazing adoption is and how courageous their birth parents are.